RhetTbull/osxphotos/README.md

 ## Command Line Usage

-This module will install a command line utility called `osxphotos` that allows you to query the Photos database.
+This package will install a command line utility called `osxphotos` that allows you to query the Photos database.
 Alternatively, you can also run the command line utility like this: `python3 -m osxphotos`

 If you only care about the command line tool, I recommend installing with [pipx](https://github.com/pipxproject/pipx)